Brilliant People – A Short Story – Fantasy / Thriller

 ‘Yes, but then it comes back again, doesn’t it?’

-‘True,’ pondered the child.
+‘True,’ the child concurred.

 ‘It is true,’ agreed Enid.
 ‘It goes.
 But it comes back again.
 As good as new.’